nithronium/atakip-vulnerabilities/README.md

 As you can see from the request, the body part of the POST request already includes a username, which is **888** and a password which is **202CB962AC59075B964B07152D234B70**.
 And by noticing the length of the password an attacker can easily realize that it's a possible MD5 hash and try to decrypt and actually find that the password is **123** hashed in MD5

 From now on, the attacker can modify the **plateNumber=35TXXXX** part for whatever plate number they would want to look up for (ranges from 5000 to 8000) and adjust the **starttime** and **endtime** for whatever time span they want.

+Plus, there are some parts on the website where the body part is actually passed as a GET request with plain password in sight.
+Which is even a larger security threat.

 #### 4- Response from the server